jsonkao/redlining-heat/README.md

 3. It generates city-level HOLC boundary SVGs into `HOLC_DIR` using the Mapping Inequality shapefile (I downloaded the compressed data from [Mapping Inequality](https://dsl.richmond.edu/panorama/redlining/#loc=11/40.809/-74.187&˜city=manhattan-ny&area=D3&text=intro), unzipped it, and kept only the `shapefile` directory, which I renamed to `holc-shapefile`.
 I then adjusted the shapefile to simplify/de-duplify some city names.).
 It uses [`-split holc_grade`](https://github.com/mbloch/mapshaper/wiki/Command-Reference#-split) to group polygons into `<g>`'s.
 It uses mapshaper to project the SVG according to the string produced by `scripts/project.py --proj4`.

-4. It extracts the essentials from GEE task exports with ndjson-cli into `temperatures-YYYY.json`.
+4. It extracts the essentials from temperature GEE task exports with ndjson-cli into `temperatures-YYYY.json`.
+It does the same for impervious surfaces exports into `impervious-YYYY.json`.

 5. It takes the GEE task export and uses the R script `./r/runTukey.r` to run the Tukey HSD test on all cities.
 The script also generates Tukey and density plot visualizations for all cities.